gitter-badger/git-town/CONTRIBUTING.md

         o-- feature2
 ```

-In this example, feature 1 (which was cut straight from the main branch) is currently under review.
+In this example, feature 1 (which was cut straight from the master branch) is currently under review.
 While waiting for the LGTM there, the developer has started to work on the next feature.
 This work (let's call it "feature 2") needs some of the changes that are introduced by feature 1.
 Since feature 1 hasn't shipped yet, we can't cut feature 2 straight off master,